Fractional absolute moments of heavy tailed distributions: Abstract

 \section{Abstract}

 Several convenient methods for calculation of fractional absolute moments are given with application to heavy tailed distributions.
-We use techniques of fractional differentiation to obtain formulae for $E[|X-\mu|^\gamma]$ with $1<\gamma<2$ and $\mu\in\R$.
+We use techniques of fractional differentiation to obtain formulae for $\E[|X-\mu|^\gamma]$ with $1<\gamma<2$ and $\mu\in\R$, in terms of Laplace transform or characteristic function.
 The main focus is on heavy tailed distributions, several examples are given with analytical expressions of fractional absolute moments.
-As applications, we calculate the fractional moment errors for both prediction and parameter estimation problems.
+As applications, we calculate the fractional moment errors for both prediction and parameter estimation problems. \\ {\it Keywords:} fractional absolute moments, fractional derivatives, heavy tailed distributions, characteristic functions, infinitely divisible distributions. \\ 2010 Mathematics Subject Classification: Primary 60E10, Secondary 60E07; 62E15.